esper-io/dev-docs/docs/home/console.md

 Additional provisioning methods may be available including Google Zero-Touch Enrollment, Samsung Knox Mobile Enrollment, IMEI/Serial Number-based, NFC-based, and in some specific cases using a downloaded APK.
 Please [contact Esper](mailto: support@esper.io) directly to find out if your account qualifies and your device is supported.
 ![Provisioning](./assets/NewConsole/ProvisioningMethods.png)

 If you meet the prerequisites, you may provision your device using any of the above methods.
-To select one of the provisioning methods, or to see detailed steps for that method, hold your mouse over it and the **Provision** button will appear.
+To select one of the provisioning methods, or to view detailed steps for that method, hold your mouse over it and the **Provision** button will appear.
 Click on the **Provision** button and detailed steps for the selected method will appear.

 ![Provisioning](./assets/NewConsole/ProvisionAFW.png)